The Bekins Blog

 - Wrap motor shafts and mounts

-- Avoid using lightweight Styrofoam to pack sharp-edged tools
+- Don’t use lightweight Styrofoam to pack sharp-edged tools

 If You’re Moving by Plane:

 If you’re flying to your new home, you may be able to take some tools along.
-Tools generally aren’t allowed with your carry-on bags but must be packed with your luggage.
+Tools generally aren’t allowed with your carry-on bags, however.
 Check with TSA to find out which of your tools is approved for airplane transport.

 If You’re Moving by Car:

-When driving to your new home, pack your necessary tools in a designated move-in toolbox.
+When driving to your new home, pack tools for moving in a designated move-in toolbox.

-Hand tools are valuable during move-in to unscrew light fixtures, hang pictures, mount drapery rods and perform other tasks.
+Hand tools are valuable during move-in to unscrew light fixtures, hang pictures, mount drapery rods and more.
 Plan ahead so you have the tools you need when you get to your new home.
-Tools you might want for your move include:
+Handy tools for moving include:

 - Stud Finder

-To learn more about moving your workshop tools and other belongings, get in touch with the relocation specialists at Bekins today!
+To learn more about moving a garage and packing the tools that are kept inside of it, get in touch with the relocation specialists at Bekins!
 We offer supplies, moving advice and a plethora of moving services to meet your commercial or residential workshop needs.